 General terms and conditions Legaltree

-1.1 These general terms and conditions (the “General Terms and Conditions”) apply to all contracts performed by Legaltree (including any additional or follow-up contracts), as well as to any legal relationships related to these (the “contract”).
+1.1.
+These general terms and conditions (the “General Terms and Conditions”) apply to all contracts performed by Legaltree (including any additional and follow-up contracts) as well as to any legal relationships related to these (the “contract”).
 The General Terms and Conditions may be derogated from only in writing.

-1.3 These general terms and conditions have also been stipulated for the benefit of persons, or legal persons, who, either directly or indirectly, are in any way involved in the contract performed by Legaltree, or for whose acts or omissions Legaltree might be liable.
+1.3.
+These General Terms and Conditions are also stipulated for the benefit of any persons, or legal entities, who are in any way involved in the performance of the contract, or for whose acts or omissions Legaltree may be liable.

-2.2 The awarded contract is exclusively performed for the benefit of the client.
-No rights may be derived from the contract or the activities performed, except to the extent that such arises from article 1.3.
+2.2.
+The contract is exclusively performed for the benefit of the client.
+No rights may be derived by third parties from the contract or the work performed, except where such follows from the General Terms and Conditions.

-2.3 Legaltree advises on matters governed by Dutch law only, unless expressly agreed otherwise.
+2.3.
+Legaltree advises on matters governed by Dutch law only.

-2.5 Legaltree may suspend the performance of the work until it has received such information and documents from the client as are relevant to the performance of the contract.
+2.4.
+Legaltree may suspend the performance of the work until the moment Legaltree has received such information from the client as is required for the performance of the contract.

-2.6 Legaltree may terminate the contract, even when it has not been completed or when it has been entered into for a definite period.
-The contract shall also end in the event of the death of the Legaltree Partner (or the person running the professional company concerned).
-In the latter case the contract may be taken over by another Legaltree Partner, with the client’s consent.
-The applicability of article 409 (2) of Book 7 of the Dutch Civil Code is excluded.
-If at the time of termination the client has obtained legal representation, Legaltree will withdraw from the proceedings.
-If legal representation is mandatory, the client shall instruct another lawyer to take over the work concerned.
+2.5.
+Legaltree may terminate the contract, even if it has not been completed yet or if the contract has been entered into for a specific period.
+The contract also ends in the event of the death of the Legaltree Partner (or the person running the professional company concerned).
+In the latter case the contract may be taken over by another Legaltree Partner, subject to the client’s consent.
+The applicability of article 409 (2) of Book 7 DCC is excluded.
+If at the time the contract is terminated the client has obtained legal representation, Legaltree will withdraw from the proceedings.
+If legal representation is mandatory, the client shall instruct another lawyer to take over the work.

 3. Fees and disbursements